 To register at the Anagrafe, the following documents are required:

-You will also need a tax number, which is similar to a social security number.
-Once you have registered, then you can visit the tax office in your municipality with your passport and fill out the tax number form.
-You will receive the number on the spot, and an official card will be mailed to you.
+You can apply for a Codice Fiscale after you’ve registered your address at the local Anagrafe or municipality.
+Visit the tax office in your municipality with your passport and fill out the tax number form.
+You will receive the number on the spot and an official card will be mailed to you.

 Benvenuto in Italia!

 Please reach out to email@example.com if you have any suggestions or inquiries about the content on this page.